Cuxtal Ecological Reserve: Reptiles

 Ctenosaura similis and C. defender are considered species and priority populations for conservation (Official Gazette of the Federation, 2014).
-A species with distribution in the Reserve (Micrurus diastema) is endemic to Mexico and 23 species (37%) are endemic to the Yucatan Peninsula (for example T. yucatana, C. defender, Sceloporus chrysostictus, Coniophanes meridanus, among others).
+A species with distribution in the Reserve (Micrurus diastema) is endemic to Mexico and 23 species (37%) are endemic to the Yucatán Peninsula (for example T. yucatana, C. defender, Sceloporus chrysostictus, Coniophanes meridanus, among others).
 Globally, 69% of the reptiles with distribution in the Reserve are classified by the IUCN as of minor concern, R. areolata is considered almost threatened; T. yucatana and C. defender as vulnerable.
 Terrapene yucatana and B. imperator are included in Appendix II of the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 Birds

 The Reserve's systematic list of birds includes 161 species comprised in 117 genera, 39 families and 19 orders.
 The orders with the highest number of species are the Passeriformes (93), Accipitriformes (9), Apodiformes (7) and Columbiformes (7) that represent 72% of the total number of birds registered in the Reserve, being the parulids and accipitridae, the most representative with 17 and 9 species, respectively.
 On the other hand, the orders Anseriformes, Nyctibiiformes and Tinamiformes are only represented by Crypturellus cinnamomeus, Dendrocygna autumnalis and Nyctibius jamaicensis, respectively.
 Twenty-six genera have two or more representatives and 91 (56%) are monotypic species.

 In the Reserve, 13 species cataloged at risk are distributed by NOM-059-SEMARNAT-2010.
 Of these, 11 are subject to special protection (for example Buteogallus anthracinus, Eupsittula nana, Vireo pallens, Passerina ciris, among others) and 2 threatened (Meleagris ocellata and Geranospiza caerulescens).
 Meleagris ocellata, Zenaida asiatica, E. nana, Amazona albifrons and Amazona xantholora are considered within the list of species and priority populations for conservation.
-Nine species are considered endemic to Mexico (eg Colinus nigrogularis, Nyctiphrynus yucatanicus, Melanerpes pygmaeus, Amazona xantholora, among others).
+Nine species are considered endemic to Mexico (e.g. Colinus nigrogularis, Nyctiphrynus yucatanicus, Melanerpes pygmaeus, Amazona xantholora, among others).
 Falco peregrinus is included in Appendix I of CITES.
 Globally, 96% of the birds with distribution in the Reserve are classified by the IUCN as minor concern and four almost threatened (M. ocellata, E. nana, Melanoptila glabirostris and P. ciris).

 71% of the birds (114 species) present in the Reserve are residents of the region, highlighting the order of the passerines with 57 species.
 Thirty-three species are migratory, of which only one is summer migratory (Vireo flavoviridis).
 Two species have occasional presence (Buteo swainsoni and Zonotrichia leucophrys) and 12 are considered bystanders (for example Coccyzus americanus, Chordeiles minor, Contopus virens, Progne subis, among others).